Mansur Gavriel's Signature Bucket Bag Just Went Vegan

 How To Style The Bucket Bag

 Mansur Gavriel's latest bucket bag mimics the original polished version, elevating any casual attire.
-You could freely style the bucket bag with easy breezy spring dresses for weekends or leather blazers, cardigan sweaters, and jeans for daily wear.
+You could freely style the bucket bag with dresses for weekends or a leather jacket and jeans for daily wear.
 The bag is an exceptional minimalist staple, as the leather exterior adds a finishing touch.
-I went for a laid-back street-style 'fit and paired mine with a chocolate-colored leather shirt jacket, crewneck, and sneakers.
+I went for a laid-back street-style 'fit and paired mine with a chocolate-coloured leather shirt jacket, crewneck, and sneakers.

 If you're debating investing in a Mansur Gavriel bucket bag, I'd wholeheartedly direct your attention to this apple leather mini bucket bag.
-You get the identical appearance of the prior ones at a better price with the added benefit of it being eco-friendly.
+You get the identical appearance of the prior ones at a better price with the added benefit of it being eco-friendly and vegan.